vtereshkov/umka-lang/spec.md

 Gets an Umka function that can be called from C/C++ using `umkaCall()`.
 Here, `umka` is the interpreter instance handle, `moduleName` is the Umka module name, `funcName` is the Umka function name.
 Returns the function entry point offset.

 ```
-UMKA_API bool umkaGetCallStack(void *umka, int depth, int *offset, char *name, int size);
+UMKA_API bool umkaGetCallStack(void *umka, int depth, int nameSize,
+                               int *offset, char *fileName, char *fnName, int *line);
 ```

-Gets the Umka function `name` and entry point `offset` from the call stack at the specified call `depth`.
+Gets the Umka call stack entry at the specified call `depth`.
+The entry is defined by the bytecode `offset`, source file `fileName`, function `fnName` and source `line`.
 If `depth` is zero, the current function information is retrieved.
-Here, `umka` is the interpreter instance handle and `size`  is the `name` buffer size, including the null character.
+Here, `umka` is the interpreter instance handle, `nameSize` is the `fileName` or `fnName` buffer size, including the null character.
 Returns `true` on success.

 ```
 UMKA_API void umkaSetHook(void *umka, UmkaHookEvent event, UmkaHookFunc hook);